premail/website/docs/01-overview/03-usage/01-premail-command.md

 slug: premail-command
 ---

-Run `premail -h` to see this full list of options:
+Run `premail -h` to see all commands and options:

 <!-- prettier-ignore-start -->
 <!-- markdown-exec(cmd:echo '<'!'-- '-'->\n```' && premail -h && echo '```\n<'!'-- '-'->') --><!-- -->